Japan OKs preparation step for Fukushima plant water release | Headlines

 The government and TEPCO still need to gain local consent for building the tunnel and other related facilities.
 They plan to begin gradually releasing the treated water in spring 2023.

-Japan has sought help from the International Atomic Energy Agency to ensure the water release meets international safety standards and reassure local fishing and other communities and neighboring countries that have opposed the plan.
+China on Friday renewed its protest over the planned wastewater release and urged Japan to carry out the disposal in “a scientific, open, transparent and safe manner.”
+Foreign Ministry spokesperson Wang Wenbin demanded Japan ''stop pushing the discharge plan before reaching a consensus with all stakeholders and relevant international agencies.”
+Japan has sought help from the International Atomic Energy Agency to ensure the water release meets international safety standards and reassure local fishing and other communities and neighbouring countries that have opposed the plan.

 Experts from the IAEA visited the plant earlier this year and said Japan was taking appropriate steps for the planned discharge.

 In a statement Friday, TEPCO pledged to sincerely respond to the IAEA reviews, ensure safety, provide data to the public and strengthen its radiation monitoring.
-The company also vowed to do its utmost to explain the water discharge plans and gain the public's understanding of decommissioning.
+The company also vowed to do its utmost to explain the water discharge plans and gain the public's understanding about the decommissioning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)